openedx/open-edx-proposals/oeps/processes/oep-0063-proc-toc-decision.rst

 The TOC aims to empower the project's contributors to make decisions.
 The person closest to the work will often make the best decisions, and empowered contributors face less friction.

-However, some of the decisions can be complex, such as ones with a lack of consensus or decisions with long-lasting repercussions.
-This can result in delaying taking *any* decision, which can be more hurtful than any of the choices.

-In this OEP, the TOC defines a process for community members to bring up topics to the committee's attention, and request to take a decision about a proposal.
+However, some of the topics can be complex, such as making changes which will have long-lasting repercussions or when there is no consensus on a topic within the community.
+In this OEP, the TOC defines a process for community members to bring up topics to the committee's attention, and request its support on the matter.
+The TOC responds through the adoption of resolutions, for example intervening on the discussion or taking a decision about a proposal.

 Motivation
 **********

 The TOC discussed during the April 2023 meeting a `series of guidelines for operating and making decisions <https://discuss.openedx.org/t/2023-04-11-toc-meeting-summary/10019#governance-norms-5>`_.
-This includes establishing a way for the community to use the TOC to help make decisions, which this OEP implements.
+This includes establishing a way for the community to request support from the TOC on specific topics and decisions, which this OEP implements.

 Guidelines
 ==========